 How to Grow a Prayer Plant

-Although prayer plant houseplant is somewhat tolerant of low light conditions, it usually does best in bright, indirect sunlight.
+Although prayer plant houseplant is somewhat tolerant of low light conditions, it does best in bright, indirect sunlight.
 The prayer plant prefers well-drained soil and requires high humidity to thrive.
 Prayer plant houseplants should be kept moist, but not soggy.
-Use warm water and feed prayer plant houseplants every two weeks, from spring through fall, with fertilizer.
+Use warm water and feed prayer plant houseplants every two weeks, from spring through fall, with an all-purpose fertilizer.

 During winter dormancy, the soil should be kept drier.
 Keep in mind, however, that dry air can also be a problem in winter; therefore, placing the prayer plant among several houseplants can help create more humid conditions, misting daily with warm water.
 Placing a bowl of water near the plant or setting its container on top of a shallow dish of pebbles and water is also helpful.
 However, do not allow the prayer plant to sit directly in water.
-Ideal temperatures for the prayer plant are between 60 and 80 degrees F.
+Ideal temperatures for the prayer plant are between 60 and 80 F. (16-27 C.).